krzentner/language-world/data/gpt-3.5-turbo/chain_py_md/lever-pull-3.py.md

 # lever-pull: rotate the lever up
-# def lever_pull(robot):
+def lever_pull(robot):
     # Steps:
-    # 1. Put gripper near the end of the lever
+    # 1. Move the gripper to the left side of the lever
-    # 2. Grab the end of the lever with the gripper
+    # 2. Grab the lever handle from above
-    # 3. Rotate the gripper up to pull the lever
+    # 3. Rotate the lever up
-    # 4. Release the lever
-    # To begin, move the gripper near the end of the lever.
+    # First, align the gripper to the left of the lever
-    if check("the robot's gripper is not near the end of the lever"): robot.move("gripper to end of lever")
+    if check("the robot's gripper is not left of the lever handle"): robot.move("gripper left of lever handle")
-    # Once the gripper is near the end of the lever, grab it.
+    # Once aligned, grab the lever handle from above
-    if check("the robot's gripper is near the end of the lever and the gripper is open"): robot.grab("end of the lever")
+    if check("the robot's gripper is left of the lever handle and the robot's gripper is not above the lever handle"): robot.put("gripper over lever handle")
+        robot.grab("lever handle")
-    # With the gripper around the lever, rotate the gripper up to pull the lever.
+    # Once the gripper has grabbed the lever handle, start rotating the lever up.
-    if check("the gripper is around the lever"): robot.rotate("gripper up to pull the lever")
-    # Finally, release the lever.
-    if check("the gripper is rotated up and around the lever"): robot.release("the lever")
+    if check("the robot's gripper is holding the lever handle"): robot.push("lever handle up")